seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_technical_requirements.md

    - If you want to prerender your app as a build step, you can use Seed [Webpack quickstart](https://github.com/seed-rs/seed-quickstart-webpack) (or [Seeder](https://github.com/MartinKavik/seeder) in the future).
    - Seed SSR is planned, but it's not a priority now.

-1. The app don't have to respect all [accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) best practises - we assume that the most of users will be developers without disabilities and accessibility itself is out-of-scope of this tutorial.
+1. The app don't have to respect all [accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) best practices - we assume that the most of users will be developers without disabilities and accessibility itself is out-of-scope of this tutorial.

 1. We don't have to use any existing backend.